 - Visit the ATHLETE project glossary, explaining the most commonly used terms with relation to the Human Exposome.

 - Download the ATHLETE flyer, available in 10 languages, introducing the research project and how we are bringing together scientists and specialists from 23 partner organisations to study the Human Exposome.

-- Watch this video (also available in Danish, Spanish, Greek, Lithuanian, Italian, German and Norwegian) illustrating how the ATHLETE project can help us better understand how environmental pollutants affect our health over a lifetime, and how we can prevent this from happening.
+- Watch this video, available in 11 languages, illustrating how the ATHLETE project can help us better understand how environmental pollutants affect our health over a lifetime, and how we can prevent this from happening.